badsyntax/react-es6-browserify/README.md

 # Boilerplate for react with ES6 and browserify

-This is a boilerplate repo for using react with ES6 and browserify.
-You'll need to be on a unix type system to run the npm scripts.
+This is a boilerplate repo for using react with jsx, ES6 and browserify.
+You'll need to be on a unixy type system to run the npm scripts.

+This boilerplate will only really be useful once 0.13 is released and once other react libraries catch up (like react-router for example).

+## What do you get

+* Compilation of the jsx with sourcemaps
+* Compilation of ES6 to ES5
+* Compilation of Sass with sourcemaps
+* Handy npm scripts for development

 ## npm scripts

 ```
-npm start # Start the app in production mode
+npm start # Build and start the app in production mode
-npm run start-dev # Start the app in dev mode, watch for changes
+npm run start-dev # Build and start the app in dev mode, watch for changes
 ```

-## What do you get

-* Compilation of the jsx
-* Compilation of ES6 to ES5

 ## React with ES6